 Blogging for small business has become a widely established way to build trust, grow a following, establish your brand and of course, make sales.
 Increasingly companies are reporting higher website traffic and sales, as a direct result of blogging.
-So, what exactly are the benefits of blogging for small business?
+So, what exactly are the benefits of blogging for small business growth?
 We have rounded up the top seven reasons why your business needs to be playing in the blogging space.

 1. Establish yourself as an expert